petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/competitive-landscape-and-liferay-positioning/enterprise-application-categories.md

 ## Liferay vs. Composable Point Solutions

-When competing against composable point solutions, focus on the following
+When competing against composable point solutions, focus on the following:

 * **Complexity & Time-to-market**: To achieve a complete enterprise solution for customers, a composable point solution like a headless CMS will have to be integrated with other solutions, such as a Commerce point solution.
 Although this composability provides the ultimate flexibility, it will take time to select and integrate these various components.
 * **Accountability & Maintainability**: Another aspect prospects should consider is that all these composable solutions are provided by different vendors, all with their own terms and conditions, so the complete solution will be complex, difficult to maintain, and there is no single accountability for the solution as a whole.